 During the summer, families would pack up their tents and camping supplies and travel to a picturesque location.
 Many families gave up their tents in the 1970s in favour of a caravan that they could tow behind the family vehicle.
 Caravanning evolved into a more luxurious but still cost-effective family vacation.
-Which is preferable, a motorhome or caravan.
-This is a great query that is frequently posed to us.
+Which is preferable, a motorhome or a caravan?
+It’s a common question we often get.
 Let’s talk about some of the main differences between a caravan and a motorhome.

 You don’t need to lift the sides or top of a trailer that is being pulled behind another vehicle because it typically contains a static living area without any of its engines.
 On the other hand, a motorhome is like a car and a caravan integrated into one, so you typically can access the living or sleeping room from the driver’s seat without going outside.
 The legal name for a motorhome is “motor caravan,” which further adds to the confusion.